joxeankoret/ubsnippets/README.md

-# ubsnippets
+# What is this repository for?

-Undefined Behaviour Snippets
+This is a set of Undefined Behaviour Snippets.